snakehaihai/Extroperceptive_sensor_calibration/README.md

 The uploaded version is build with 3 sensor case.
 To use more, feel free to add more Planner constraint and Constraint Jacobian in the optimization function.

+# Build
-# Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic
+ Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic

 Do not use sudo apt get way to get library as MRPT is heavy compiler depended.
 Do not download mrpt_bridge as it still has bugs in converting timestamp.